 One of the stories in his book is about a man becoming estranged from his family as a result of his interest in gypsy culture and the society has speculated that this may be semi-autobiographical.
 Nevertheless, Arthur (or Greg Way, as he is referred to in some of the estate archives) can be seen in pictures attending his cousin’s hunts at Teddington (Somerset), including one image where he is standing beside the imperial war hero General Sir Redvers Buller VC GCB GCMG.
 Way was probably a Victorian gentleman eccentric in the typical sense, capable of taking part in shooting parties one day, and then boxing with gypsies in his purpose-built boxing ring the next.

-Claude Greville Way lived at the house for many years and would follow in the footsteps of the military side of the family, serving in the South Staffordshire Regiment, he was at one time posted to Gibraltar.
+Claude Greville Way lived at the house for many years and would follow in the footsteps of the military side of the family, serving as a Captain in the South Staffordshire Regiment (38th and 80th Foot), he was at one time posted to Gibraltar.
 There is a local rumour that the stone archway that now stands on the grounds next-door was used as a rest for a gun used by a former occupant of this house with military connections.
 This may or may not be true but if it is, that person is likely to be Claude.
+Sadly, it looks as though Claude died at the age of just 39, on Park Lane in London.
+Arthur E G Way was the sole executor.

 The 1891 census shows that Salter (previously the footman) had now become the butler, probably the first, at the age of 31.
-George Harvey and George Harding were grooms, Sylia Fry was the kitchenmaid and Anne Willis the housemaid.
+George Harvey and George Harding were grooms, Sylia Fry was the youngest employee at 17 years of age and worked as the kitchenmaid.
+Anne Willis was the housemaid.
 Arthur’s wife was also on the 1891 census.

 Of all the property’s former tenants, it is the Ways that have left their mark most clearly.
 The “W” inset on a shield attached to the main staircase refers to their surname.
 The arm holding a baton on the opposite bannister is derived from the family crest and literally means “the way”.
 In medieval times, a man holding a baton would have shown “the way” for marching armies.